 Make Money While Traveling the World

 Are you thinking of adopting a lifestyle of long-term travel?
-At International Travel Insurance Group, we’ve worked with many clients who use our products as part of their strategy to travel the world.
+At International Citizens Insurance, we’ve worked with many clients who use our products as part of their strategy to travel the world.
 Some strive to become “location-independent” freelancers, while others focus on getting a job abroad that will provide the basis for a long-term stay in a specific country.
 The team here has a unique perspective when it comes to what works in international travel.
 We’ve compiled this list of seven top jobs that you can use as a springboard to a life of ongoing travel adventures.
 Take a look: You’re sure to find something here that will inspire you!

 Seven Great Jobs for Getting Paid to Travel